prysmaticlabs/documentation/website/docs/prysm-usage/checkpoint-sync.md

 ## Checkpoint Sync - via file

-With the BeaconState and SignedBeaconBlock files from `prysmctl cpt save` in the current directory, alongside the `genesis.ssz` genesis state downloaded via curl, and the Weak Subjectivity Checkpoint from `prysmctl cpt latest`, the following command line will start a prysm Beacon Node, using the local files and ensuring the Weak Subjectivity Checkpoint is enforced:
+Checkpoint sync can also be initiated using files generated through the fully synced beacon node.
+Run`prysmctl cpt save` in the current directory for the BeaconState and SignedBeaconBlock files, alongside the `genesis.ssz` genesis state downloaded via curl, and the Weak Subjectivity Checkpoint from `prysmctl cpt latest`; the following command line will initiate checkpoint sync on an unsynced prysm Beacon Node, using the local files and ensuring the Weak Subjectivity Checkpoint is enforced:

 ```bash
 ./prysm.sh beacon-chain \